DeJonge00/PythonBot/README.md

 #### Syntax
 `words`: literally the word(s) in the brackets (choices separated by a `,`)\
 `{words}`: variable string, describing any word(s) you need\
-`{user}`: Mentioning the user, unles stated otherwise in the description
+`{user}`: Mentioning the user, or giving a name in text (using only characters in a-z, A-Z or 0-9) this second will prompt you to choose an option if multiple are found.

 ### Reactions to messages